Peaceful Simplicity that soothes your mind: Interview with Penelope Dullaghan

 AWW: During illustrating children’s books, were there any difficulties or challenges that you have encountered?

 Penelope: Illustrating children’s books has been such a treat because I get to dream up and create characters and the world they live in.
 Sometimes, when I’m starting a new book, that can feel daunting and I have to play around with different ideas, often doing many drafts that just don’t feel right.
 It’s like playing hide and seek in the dark.
 But then there’s a little spark of an idea - a little glimmer of “there it is!” - and I’ve found what I was looking for.

 AWW: Do you have a favourite children’s book?
 What do you love about the illustrations of the book?

-Penelope: My favorite children’s book is called “The Promise” by Nicola Davies and illustrated by Laura Carlin.
-I love the color shift that happens in the illustrations to show how the world changes in the story from awful and scary to wonderful and optimistic.
-Carlin’s loose style and sense of color make me swoon!
+Penelope: My favourite children’s book is called “The Promise” by Nicola Davies and illustrated by Laura Carlin.
+I love the colour shift that happens in the illustrations to show how the world changes in the story from awful and scary to wonderful and optimistic.
+Carlin’s loose style and sense of colour make me swoon!